On Petersson norms of generic cusp forms and special values of adjoint $L$-functions for ${\rm GSp}_4$: Introduction

 The purpose of this paper is to prove some explicit formula for Petersson norms when $G = \PGSp_4$.
 For simplicity, we assume in the introduction that $k=\Q$, $\pi_p$ is unramified for all primes $p$, $\pi_\infty$ is either a discrete series representation or a spherical principal series representation, and $f \in \pi$ is the normalized new vector (see below for the details).
-Even in this special case, the Lapid-Mao conjecture has not been proved yet, and even worse, it seems impossible to compute $\alpha_\infty(f_\infty)$ directly.
+Although the Lapid-Mao conjecture has been proved in this case, it seems impossible to compute $\alpha_\infty(f_\infty)$ directly.
 Nevertheless, by adopting a different approach and using reduction to the endoscopic case, we establish an explicit formula for $\langle f, f \rangle$, which we now describe in more detail.